Unirep/Unirep/packages/docs/docs/contracts-api/errors.md

     The [state tree](../protocol/trees.md#state-tree) root of given epoch does not exist in the current Unirep contract. <br/>
     There are several reasons:
     1. The user does not sign up successfully
-    2. The user does not perform user state transition succesfully
+    2. The user does not perform user state transition successfully
     3. `userSignUp` transaction or `userStateTransition` transaction is pending
     4. Epoch and state tree root does not match

 ## 0xfa2e644d
 - `InvalidEpochTreeRoot(uint256 epochTreeRoot)`<br/>
     The [epoch tree](../protocol/trees.md#epoch-tree) root of given epoch does not match the current Unirep contract. <br/>
-    Please check if all attestations are proccessed correctly and succesfully.
+    Please check if all attestations are processed correctly and successfully.

 ## 0x17643148
 - `HashchainInvalid()`<br/>